-The Plan is a defined contribution plan sponsored by Johnson Outdoors Inc. (the "Company" or "Employer") and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Plan is a tax qualified defined contribution plan sponsored by Johnson Outdoors Inc. (the "Company" or "Employer") and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and the Internal Revenue Code ("IRC").